vernjan/owasp-juice-shop/level2.md

 Luckily, admin is the first user in the database.

+## Login MC SafeSearch
+_Log in with MC SafeSearch's original user credentials without applying SQL Injection or any other bypass._

+I used the same approach as in [Password Strength](#password-strength) challenge.

+You can find the user's email in Administration, it's `mc.safesearch@juice-sh.op`.

+MD5 password hash is `b03f4b0ba8b458fa0acdc02cdb953bc8` and can be easily reverted into `Mr. N00dles`.

 ## Password Strength
 _Log in with the administrator's user credentials without previously changing them or applying SQL Injection._